jamescharters/terem-fe/README.md

 ## Getting started

+The application was developed using the `vite@latest` template on macOS Sonoma, with Node v21.4.0.

 1. Clone the repository, then switch to the checkout directory
 2. Run `pnpm i` to install dependencies
 3. Run `pnpm dev` to start the development server and browse the application